Huwara checkpoint: History

 Machsom Watch reported that after the February 2023 Huwara rampage, the IDF increased armed presence at all checkpoints and added a layer of gates to the Huwara checkpoint.
 They also paved a new bypass road reaching from Tapuach Junction to the Awarta checkpoint, intended for Israeli settlers wanting to avoid the Huwara checkpoint.
 On 18 September 2023, Middle East Monitor reported that security measures at all checkpoints were tightened, and the Huwara checkpoint was among the checkpoints that were closed to residents.

 Huwara checkpoint has been closed to Palestinians after the attacks on 7 October 2023.
-As of July 2025, has been blocked by barrier fence.
+As of July 2025, it has been blocked by the West Bank barrier.
 In order to enter Nablus, northbound travelers entering from Road 60 must travel north along the Huwara bypass and enter through the Awarta checkpoint.

-Issues and criticism
+Reception

 Throughout the 2000s, accounts of the checkpoint described issues for travelers moving through the checkpoint, and for the soldiers manning the checkpoint.
-Travelers experienced long wait times, property damage, harassment, humiliation, delay or denial of access to medical services, mistreatment of women, and violence from the soldiers, including beatings and shootings.
-The soldiers experienced untenable working conditions.
+Travelers reported long wait times, property damage, harassment, humiliation, delay or denial of access to medical services, mistreatment of women, and violence from the soldiers, including beatings and shootings.

-One foreign national traveling with Médecins du Monde said in 2005 that an IDF Captain and spokesperson told her that "[t]he Qalandiya and Huwara checkpoints are the worst ones.
-Go to any other one, and they run smoothly.”
-She also said, "As we passed through the Huwara checkpoint [...] the atmosphere changed; the tension was palpable."
+The soldiers working at Huwara checkpoint reported untenable working conditions.
 The checkpoint came under international scrutiny in 2004, when an IDF soldier was convicted in Israeli military court for "numerous instances of violent behavior toward Palestinians crossing at the checkpoint".
 Soldiers stationed there said that the issues are systemic, not necessarily personal to any individual soldier, and that working conditions are a driving cause of violence and mistreatment of travelers.
 In 2004, one soldier stationed there said, "Most soldiers prefer to be under fire than at those roadblocks."
 Another said, "Everyone, no matter how moral, if he feels a commitment to the mission, will or could fall into violence.
 We're all told we shouldn't behave badly to civilians -- never hit them, never yell.
 But after eight hours in the sun, you're not so strong."
 According to a third soldier, "Every day, the regulations were different. [...]
 One day, you can let everyone pass; on another, no one is able to come in.
 It's very difficult to explain.
 They don't care if someone in Nablus wants to explode himself in Israel.
 They just want to live their life.
 Regardless of how strong you are, dealing with these problems is too much."
+One soldier said that the IDF did not teach very much Arabic to the soldiers deployed to the checkpoint; most soldiers did not speak Arabic and many travelers passing through Huwara did not speak Hebrew, so there was often a language barrier that exacerbated tensions at the checkpoint.

+One foreign national traveling with Médecins du Monde said in 2005 that an IDF Captain and spokesperson told her that "[t]he Qalandiya and Huwara checkpoints are the worst ones.
+Go to any other one, and they run smoothly.”
+She also said, "As we passed through the Huwara checkpoint [...] the atmosphere changed; the tension was palpable."